 What does antivirus software do?

 Antivirus software is one of the oldest products to come out of what is now an entire industry around cybersecurity.
 Each product has its own set of differentiating features, but a common aspect to all of them is being able to find and nullify malware (viruses, worms, etc.).
-Much like a biological immune system with antibodies that detect pathogens, antivirus software can detect known malware by using a collection of malware definitions, or "signatures" weighed with other signifiers based on the malware’s behavior or composition.
+Much like a biological immune system with antibodies that detect pathogens, antivirus software can detect known malware by using a collection of malware definitions, or "signatures," weighed with other signifiers based on the malware’s behavior or composition.
 For example, does a suspect program contain code seen in other malware?
 Is it communicating with servers known to be used for cybercrime?
 The combined heuristics are then used to detect and remove or quarantine the malware, to prevent it from changing anything on your computer.

-Sometimes these are simple, unsophisticated viruses that their creators use to trick users into letting them hijack their computer for use in automated attacks.
+Sometimes malware takes the form of simple, unsophisticated viruses that their creators use to trick users into letting them hijack their computer for use in automated attacks.
 For example, an attacker may use malware to take over a target computer and add it to a botnet, a collection of hijacked computers they control, allowing them to leverage the combined forces of several hijacked computers to carry out cyberattacks and other cybercrimes.
 Other times, malware is even more sophisticated.
-Kim Zetter's Countdown to Zero Day chronicles one of the better-known examples of a then-mysterious malware we’ve come to know as "Stuxnet," which was analyzed by antivirus industry researchers across different companies.
+Kim Zetter's 2014 book “Countdown to Zero Day,” chronicles one of the better-known examples: the then-mysterious malware we’ve come to know as "Stuxnet," which was analyzed by antivirus industry researchers across different companies.

 Even if you’re not creating cyberweapons, however, journalism does entail the protection of sensitive documents and the sources those documents come from.
 With what seems to be a political crossfire between antivirus and intelligence agencies, there may be risks to your source to consider if they happen to be blowing the whistle on one side or the other.